pgpconference/staging/README.md

 <a id="remaining-years"></a>
 ## Remaining Years

-* Currently the 2010-2013 sites need to be imported.
-2013 is currently in Progress
+* Currently the 2010-2012 sites need to be imported.
+2013 is mostly finished

 <a id="issues"></a>
 ## Issues